-Year 10 Dance is a non-competitive subject for students with little or no dance experience.
-The program is designed to build on students' natural ability focusing on developing their dance skills and techniques in a range of genres.
-Students learn to develop and interpret choreography, perform in front of a live audience and reflect on dance.
-Students are encouraged to explore new movement and express themselves creatively, while inspiring self-confidence, discipline and respect of the performing arts.
-Year 10 Dance is a preparatory course for students who maintain a C grade average and wish to continue their Dance studies in Senior School.
+Year 10 Dance is a non-competitive subject for students with little or no prior dance experience.
+This program focuses on building students' natural abilities while developing their skills and techniques in across a variety of dance genres.

+Students will learn to create and interpret choreography, perform in front of a live audience, and reflect on their experiences in dance.
+The course encourages students to explore new movements, express themselves creatively, and build self-confidence, discipline and respect for the performing arts.

+Year 10 Dance serves as a preparatory course for students who achieve a C-grade average or higher and wish to continue their dance studies in senior school.

 Students will learn a range of dance styles including Hip Hop, Lyrical, Jazz and Contemporary.
-The program provides students with 2 hours of training per week, as well as the opportunity to perform to a live audience at our end of year showcase 'Cheer-Dance Spectacular'.
+The program provides students with two hours of training per week, as well as the opportunity to perform to a live audience at our end of year showcase 'Cheer-Dance Spectacular'.
 Students are also given the opportunity to plan, choreograph, costume and perform their own dances in structured group composition tasks.